 Time quickly brought the summer into fall.
 The harvest was able to be carried out by the three of them over the course of a few weeks.
 Faya and Viktor by then had their own stall at the market, which reminded Carlone of her mother and uncle when they would enjoy their days together.
 Carlone was pleased that she could safely say that Faya now had a fully functioning farm once more.
-More importantly, life had come back to Faya's face.
+More importantly, light had come back to Faya's face.
 She was no longer a forgotten ghost but was known amongst the townspeople as a reputable seller.
 The past had been set right between the family, Carlone found great peace in that.
-She knew there was nothing more that she could do for her adoptive brother and once estranged sister.
+She knew there was nothing more that she could do for her adopted brother and once estranged sister.

 With the last of her money, Carlone had the two moonstones she kept made into matching necklaces.
 She parted by giving the other to Faya.
 "I want my sister to have this so we can remember each other even when we are apart," Carlone said to Faya who took it knowing it meant that the rift between their mothers was now mended.
 As Carlone turned to leave she was aware that Viktor would remain with Faya, something Carlone took comfort in knowing.
 For as capable as Faya was, she was not able to maintain the place alone, no one could.
-Although there had been no official ceremony Carlone was aware that Viktor and Faya had begun somewhere along the line referring to one another as husband and wife.
+Although there had been no official ceremony Carlone was aware that Viktor and Faya had begun referring to one another as husband and wife.

 There she learned that she had trespassed on the property of a foreign dignitary.
-Carlone was fearful that she might face criminal punishment for her blunder, but her rescuer chuckled saying the dignitary is no one of importance but instead was a person who was set to marry the Queen in the upcoming weeks through a lavish, highly public ceremony.
+Carlone was fearful that she might face criminal punishment for her blunder, but her rescuer chuckled saying the dignitary is no one of importance but instead was the person who was set to marry the Queen in the upcoming weeks in a lavish, highly public ceremony.
 "You see these royals are not so interested in petty trespassers like yourself, but only in their own tiny pitiful dealings."
 Carlone was confused by the man's ramblings.
 She uncomfortably smiled at him, hoping he was just making small talk and not expecting any serious response.
 To her, the world he spoke of was far away and of no matter to her or anyone in her life at all.
-The royals were not known as leaders or rulers in that country, but rather wasteful public figures that intermarry without ever contributing to anyone other than hiring waitstaff for whenever they were in the area, which was rare.
-The country had all but done away with royal titles since collecting taxes had gone the wayside several decades ago after a civil war had rendered such things meaningless, thus drying up any income these now-defunct title holders could claim.
-The individual townships managed themselves, and there were only a handful of cities that could even house the few royals that were left to the standard they preferred.
+The royals were not known as leaders or rulers in that country, but rather wasteful public figures that intermarry without ever contributing to anyone other than hiring waitstaff whenever they were in the area, which was rare.
+The country had all but done away with royal titles since collecting taxes had gone the wayside several decades ago after a civil war had rendered such things meaningless, thus drying up any income these now functionlessly titled people could claim.
+The individual townships managed themselves.
+Currently there were only a handful of cities that could even house the few royals that were left to the standard they preferred.
 This was why the man seemed so odd to Carlone, he spoke of the royals as if they had power or official capacity, which was just not the reality the world had agreed with for generations.

 In the morning when Carlone went to leave, he asked her to stay, which she did.
 They were together for a few more days after that.
 During this time he explained that he was a "Regent" who was in fact engaged to the current Queen.
-He explained that the Queen was much older than she let the public know as she had two children already from non-royal fathers.
-The Regent explained that was why her community reached out to him, as his family were distant title holders themselves and royals only married other royals apparently.
+He explained that the Queen was much older than she let the public know.
+He also explained that she had two children already from non-royal fathers.
+The Regent went on telling that was why her community reached out to him, as his family were distant title holders themselves, and royals only married other royals apparently.
 In the vein of keeping up the appearance of her youth, the Queen wanted to officially marry so that she could bring her two children out of wedlock into the public eye as his children by the following winter despite the children growing out of their toddler years by then.
 Carlone found it all to be so strange to live and die by pretenses alone.
 However, she was aware that it was very important to the Regent who prattled on endlessly regarding the topic of formality and public personas.
 Not sure if he were telling a tall tale or if he really were the Regent, Carlone decided not to waste too much time with this man any further.
 When the weather cleared a bit, she said her goodbyes.
 It was when the estate was too far behind her to see any more that she realized that missed him, but she also understood that she never wanted to have to deal with his world of bizarre ceremonies either.